 Knable v.
 Bexley City Sch.
 District, (6th Cir.
 2001) Child with behavior disorder; decision includes a discussion of IEPs, draft IEPs, IEP requirements, tuition reimbursement, placement, burden of proof, more.

 Weiss v.
 School Board of Hillsborough County (11th Cir.
 1998) Case about damages, procedural violations; denial of FAPE.

 U. S. District Courts

 Community Consolidated Sch.
 Dist. #93 v.
 John F. (IL) Important discipline case; procedural violations, prior written notice requirements, manifestation determination review, suspensions for more than 10 days, expedited hearings, special education and related services under IDEA, "passing grades" and FAPE, homebound instruction violates LRE, more.
 In Word In pdf

 Jaynes v.
 Newport News Public Schools U. S. District Court, Eastern District

 of Virginia.
 Parents reimbursed for ABA Lovaas program for child with autism,

 procedural safeguards, notice, statute of limitations.

-New Report: Rocking the Cradle: Ensuring the Rights of Parents with Disabilities and Their Children.
-Currently, the U.S. legal system is not protecting the rights of parents with disabilities and their children.
+Rocking the Cradle: Ensuring the Rights of Parents with Disabilities and Their Children.
+The National Councilon Disability finds that the legal system is not protecting the rights of parents with disabilities and their children.
 Two-thirds of state child welfare laws allow courts to determine a parent is unfit solely on the basis of a parent’s disability.
-Report offers draft model state and federal statutory language to correct the discrimination faced by parents with disabilities in the United States.
+This Report offers draft model state and federal statutory language to correct the discrimination faced by parents with disabilities in the United States.
 (National Council of Disability, September 2012)